 NOTES & TIPS

-• Batter will be lumpy and bread will be left with small, moist bits of banana throughout.
+• This bread will contain small, moist bits of banana throughout.
 If you prefer a more uniform texture, mash bananas well before adding to batter.
+(Batter will still be lumpy.)

 • Bread is fully set when a toothpick inserted into center comes out clean.